josh146/josh146.github.io/content/posts/2014/heart-attack-murder-burger.md

 ####<div align=center>*VICTORY*</div>
 </center>

-Unfortunately we came nowhere near finishing the HAMB within the four minute competition limit, but I'd saw we did a pretty good job (Michael finishing in about 8 minutes, compared to maybe 15 minutes for me).
+Unfortunately we came nowhere near finishing the HAMB within the four minute competition limit, but I'd say we did a pretty good job (Michael finished in about 8 minutes, compared to maybe 15 minutes for me).

 And as much as we'd like to think we defeated the Heart Attack Murder Burger, the truth is, it probably won in the long run.
 After waddling back to OIST, I didn't end up eating again until *lunch time the next day.*